It may come as a surprise to many of you, but I’m actually a massive introvert.

 But sometimes – especially when travelling – you often find that doing things by yourself is great too.

-No compromising on what you plan to do, no waiting around for people to get ready or go to the toilet, no being rushed around or slowed down.
+There is no need to compromise on what you are planning on doing, no waiting around for people to get ready or go to the toilet, no being rushed around or slowed down.

-As for myself, I find that when I get to a new city, I like to just walk around and explore – that’s a great thing to do by myself without having to worry about if someone else is tired, thirsty or just bored.
+As for myself, I find that when I get to a new city, I like to just walk around and explore in my own time.
+That’s a great thing that I can do by myself without having to worry about if someone else is tired, thirsty or just bored.

 Travelling alone boasts complete freedom, as you’re the only one in charge of the itinerary.
 In short, you’re always the boss of the holiday!